 Master of Science in Engineering Physics

-Ghent University is the sole university in Flanders to offer a Master of Science in Engineering Physics.
-Alumni of this master have a solid physical know how and the necessary skills to play a leading role in groundbreaking physics research.
+Ghent University is the only university in Flanders to offer a Master of Science in Engineering Physics.
+Our alumni have a solid physical know-how and the necessary skills to play a leading role in groundbreaking physics research.

 Master's Programme